IEvenchik/IEvenchik/README.md

 TOPIC | ANSWER
 ----- | -----
-Most Productive Time of the Day | Late afternoon (2-4pm) Thinking (No Meeting Days) | Thursdays
-Worst Day/Time for an intense 2 hr meeting | Before 10am
+Most Productive Time of the Day | Late afternoon (2-4pm) Thinking (No Meeting Days) | I advocate for at least one per week Worst Day/Time for an intense 2 hr meeting | Before 10am

 ## My Communication Style
-* I’m flexible in my communication methods, but favor chat for immediate, real-time asks, and e-mail for most everything else.
+* I’m flexible in my communication methods, but favor chat for immediate, real-time asks, and e-mail for asynchronous requests.
 * I tend to think visually so you’ll probably get drawings and diagrams from me, and I will ask for them in returrn.
 * I will always provide an agenda for meetings that I schedule, and expect the same courtesy in return.
-* I frequently check e-mail / chat after hours, but I will not respond unless explicitly asked to do so, or in obvious cases of emergency.
+* I frequently check e-mail / chat after hours, but do not expect the same from others.

 ## What my direct reports can expect from me